sshoesmith/Bike_Share_Analysis/README.md

 Cities used in the analysis were NYC, Chicago, and Washington.

-In order to run this, the following is required:
 The csv files required to run the Jupyter notebook has also been uploaded into this project directory.

 Installation of python3 with the following additional libraries: